 Many accidents are anything but accidental.
 Calling something an accident implies that no one is at fault and that no one is responsible for the injuries and effects of that accident.
-At the Law Offices of Randolph Rice, our Germantown, MD personal injury lawyer recognizes that many accidents are actually caused by negligent individuals who could have prevented the accident entirely if they were paying more attention or taking more proactive safety precautions.
+At the Rice, Murtha & Psoras, our Germantown, MD personal injury lawyer recognizes that many accidents are actually caused by negligent individuals who could have prevented the accident entirely if they were paying more attention or taking more proactive safety precautions.

 If you or a loved one was injured in an accident and is now dealing with severe pain and suffering, expensive medical bills, lost time at work, and other issues, contact a lawyer for help.
-The Law Offices of Randolph Rice may be able to file a personal injury lawsuit on your behalf and work to get you financial compensation for the harms you suffered.
+The Rice, Murtha & Psoras may be able to file a personal injury lawsuit on your behalf and work to get you financial compensation for the harms you suffered.
 For your free consultation, call us today at (410) 694-7291.

 Types of Accidents You Can Sue for in Maryland